calmeart/calmeart/README.md

 Skiing, Hiking, Board Games, Chess

-- ⚡ Fun fact: I have onced hitchhiked through Eastern Europe for a month, covered around 5000 km and only spent around 20 euros.
+- ⚡ Fun fact: I have once hitchhiked through Eastern Europe for a month, covered around 5000 km and only spent around 20 euros.